In the dental FAQ below, you’ll find answers to the most common questions we get asked about children’s dental care.

 Is milk bad for teeth at night?

-Milk is an excellent source of calcium and highly recommended for growing children.
-However, the natural sugars in milk can be quite damaging if consumed prior to bedtime or during the night.
-Always clean your child’s teeth and gums immediately following milk consumption.
+The natural sugars in milk can be quite damaging if consumed prior to bedtime or during the night.
+Milk is an excellent source of calcium and is highly recommended for growing children but always clean your child’s teeth and gums immediately following milk consumption.

 How do dentists clean baby teeth?